padraigflattery/padraigflattery/README.md

 I use Python and R for climate projects.

-This page tracks my active and archived repos.
+This page tracks my active and "Stable" repos.

+Every day's a school day.

 ## 🔧 Active Projects
 | Project | Stack | Summary | Links | Status |